Gated Community housing is a desirable security amenity in America.

 Gated Community – Disclosure to Residents

 It is a good practice to always notify the community residents in writing about the function of the gates.
 Since access gates are an amenity, any change is service needs to be explained so residents can decide what to do next.
 If the management of a gated community decides to leave the gates open during daylight hours, this policy change should be stated in writing and published to the residents.
-Residents who disagree with this perceived reduction in services should be allowed to move out or be compensated in some manner.
+Residents who disagree with this perceived reduction in services may be allowed to terminate their lease or be compensated in some manner.
 If a gate becomes damaged and requires weeks to repair, you should so notify your residents.
-If management decides not to repair the gates it is better to remove them altogether than to leave them there in disrepair.
-Don’t forget to notify the residents of the decision to permanently remove this amenity.
+If management decides not to repair the gates it might be better to remove them altogether than to leave them there in disrepair for liability reasons.
+Don’t forget to notify the residents in writing of the decision to permanently remove this amenity.

 The decision to install gates on a property creates a love-hate relationship.
 Residents love those gates but can be a pain for management to maintain.
 Gates can help increase occupancy but also can wreak havoc on a community maintenance budget.
 The net financial effect may be a wash but the difference may be made up in resident retention, the reduction of crime, police calls for service, and property damage.
 I like gates…but I don’t like the problems associated with them.
 You decide.